 In 1898 things again changed dramatically in the valley.
 Birmingham had expanded rapidly during the Industrial Revolution, but living conditions for the mass of people who had moved there for work, were appalling.
 Water-borne diseases were rampant, but under the leadership of local MP Joseph Chamberlain, a monumental plan was developed to bring safe, fresh water from the Elan and Claerwen rivers in mid Wales.
 This was a staggering piece of civil engineering, with much of the work of building the dams and the pipeline to Birmingham being carried out by hand.
 The pipe is tall enough to walk through, and its route passes directly beneath the Drovers Woodland walk - 300 feet down.

 As a result of all the tunnelling required, there was a temporary village for navvies close by.
 By the 1901 census, two of these huts remained and about thirty people still lived in them, presumably finishing this section of the pipeline.
 We don’t know the exact location of the huts, but the records show that one man died and his grandchild was born in 1898 and 1899.
 The man who died was 72, and his death certificate lists one of the causes of death as “Exhaustion”.
 Although the management methods used on this scheme were enlightened for its time, life remained very tough for the labourers.

-In the 1930s, the large horseshoe loop of the main road was straightened out into the carriageway we see today, leaving the loop as a beautiful area which nature is now claiming back for its own.
+In the 1930s, the large horseshoe loop of the main road (the Graig Loop) was straightened out into the carriageway we see today, leaving the loop as a beautiful area which nature is now claiming back for its own.

 Now, by keeping sheep out of the area, nature is taking over, and wild flowers and shrubs can again flourish.
 Trees destroyed by Severn Trent’s excavations have been replaced, and the area planted with new trees.